trunk-io/docs/code-quality/overview/README.md

 #### **Time-consuming PR iteration and triage**

 Trunk Code Quality speeds up PR iteration by showing the _same_ results locally and [on CI](../ci-setup/), improving PR triage.
-It can optionally also function as a [githooks manager](../../cli/getting-started/actions/git-hooks.md) to reject `git push`es unless they're passing `trunk check`
+It can optionally also function as a [githooks manager](../../cli/getting-started/actions/git-hooks.md) to reject `git push`es unless they're passing `trunk check`.

 #### **Lack of team visibility into the repo's health**